Trending

 Candidates should be prepared to cite statistics, studies, or examples relevant to the topic at hand.

-Behaviors that Kill Chances
+behaviors that Kill Chances

 Certain behaviors can detract from a candidate’s performance in a GD.
 Dominating the conversation, interrupting others, or displaying a lack of respect can lead to a negative evaluation.
 Additionally, candidates should avoid using filler words such as “um” or “like,” as these can signal unpreparedness and reduce the impact of their points.